Earl Johnson (baseball)

 Earl Douglas Johnson (April 2, 1919 – December 3, 1994) was an American professional baseball player and scout and a decorated World War II veteran.
 He was a left-handed pitcher for the Boston Red Sox and the Detroit Tigers.
 Johnson, who was nicknamed the "smiling Swedish southpaw", had a brother Chet who also pitched in the major leagues for the St. Louis Browns.
 He was born in Redmond, Washington.

 Army life

-Earl Johnson was also famous for being a World War II veteran, having served with the Army 120th Infantry Regiment, 30th Infantry Division.
+Earl Johnson was also a World War II veteran, having served with the Army 120th Infantry Regiment, 30th Infantry Division.
 He enlisted in December 1941 and during that time he was awarded a Silver and Bronze Star and was commissioned a lieutenant.

-On the bronze star it read:
+On the Bronze Star, it read: